August 22 2014

 Training for a race, but having trouble finding the time?
 Coach Lesley Paterson is here to help with these great training tips:

-- Follow a structured program that includes a ‘periodized’ progression in your training across the year.
+Make sure it includes a ‘periodized’ progression in your training across the year.
 Either find a coach to set you one or purchase a generic program online.
 Structure = efficiency.
 Simple.

-- Keep track of your training with new technology because this will make you more accountable, help motivation, and allow you to see improvement.
+This will make you more accountable, help motivation, and allow you to see improvement.
 Online programs like www.trainingpeaks.com or the simpler www.workoutlog.com are great.
 Buy a training watch like a Garmin Forerunner or use a running ‘app’ to measure your runs and let it wirelessly upload your data while you get on with life.

-- Do weekly ‘form’ drills to improve neuromuscular efficiency and strength.
 Perform 3 x 30 yard drills including high knees, butt kicks, skips, bounds, quick steps, stride outs.
 Add in 6 squat jumps between alternate sets to better activate the glutes and hammies.
 Form drills train neural activation pathways that lead to a stronger, more efficient stride.

-- Need to do longer sessions but lack time?
 Try splitting them up across the day.
 For example, break a 90 min run into 2 x 45 min runs (one AM, one PM), or do your long run only every 2-3 weeks.

 Science tells us that creating a ‘trigger’ for your routine, removing barriers, creating a sense of urgency and rewarding yourself make habits stick.
 For example, try our core strength workout for endurance athletes that takes only 6 minutes! (www.6min6pack.com)

-- Recovery is a critical component of getting fitter even if you don’t train very much!
+It is a critical component of getting fitter even if you don’t train very much!
 Recovery assists physiological adaption to the training and gives your brain a break.
 Try doing 3 hard days followed by 2 easy days, or 3 hard weeks followed by 1 easy week.
 Experiment.

-- Get creative – if travelling for work, use hotel fitness centers and gyms to get a 30min run session in.
+If traveling for work, use hotel fitness centers and gyms to get a 30min run session in.
 Put a treadmill in your office.
 See if some meetings can be done during a run (the Hollywood Exec favorite!) .
 Meet your family at a coffee shop halfway into a long run.
 Time-with-family does not need to equal no training.
 Pick holiday destinations that have great places to run!

-- Time-crunched competitive runners can compete successfully in 5ks on 2-3 hours of running per week, in 10ks on 3-5 hrs per week; half marathons on 4-6 hrs or week; and marathons on 6-8hrs/week.
+Time-crunched competitive runners can compete successfully in 5Ks on 2-3 hours of running per week, in 10Ks on 3-5 hrs per week; half marathons on 4-6 hrs or week; and marathons on 6-8hrs/week.
 Run smart!